When in their presence,

 From the first time I walked in a coastal redwood forest, I discovered I have a special affinity for these majestic beings.
 Though not via sound, I hear them speaking.
 Initially, I found it difficult to grasp that I really was hearing them but as I allowed their ‘voices’ in, I learned much about what it’s like to be 3000 years old, how many fires they have survived, their reverence for all life, their sense of community, and their hospitality.
 I wrote the haiku that opens this email after one such trip.

-A most memorable visit was a day in the Mariposa Grove of mountain redwoods – the sequoias.
+A most memorable visit was a day in the Mariposa Grove of mountain redwoods – the Giant Sequoias.
 It was winter.
 There was snow but it wasn’t very deep.
 No other people.
-Just me and the trees.
-I could see the tracks of the tourist tram that operated in the summer and as I trudged through the snow I greeted and was greeted by these ancient beings.
+I could see the tracks of the tourist tram that operated in the summer.
+As I trudged through the snow I greeted and was greeted by these ancient beings.
 My destination was Grizzly Giant, the oldest and one of the biggest trees in the park.
 I will never forget that day.
 I silently spent it among some of the oldest living beings on earth.
 As I stood with Grizzly Giant, I looked down.
 There I saw a twig with a pine cone attached.
-Did you know that these largest and tallest living beings have pine cones that are about the size of your thumbnail?
+Did you know that these largest and tallest living beings on earth have pine cones that are about the size of your thumbnail?